 No single feature selection method uniformly produced the highest performance for both country-level prediction and forecasting.

 However, lower error for country-level prediction was observed more consistently when base estimators were fit on features hand-picked for their meaningful relationships with MMR.
 Moreover, the Random Forest Stacking Ensemble trained for country-level prediction (RFSE-CLP) placed the second highest performance on predictions from the XGBoost base estimator fit on these hand-picked features.
 Thus, MMR predictions were more consistently accurate when driven by causally related variables, as expected.
 Using variables causally related to MMR also made the models more robust to outliers, as this higher performance was more noticeable when measured in terms of MSE than MRE.
-In the context of this thesis, outliers were likely high MMR values associated with low-income countries, as there were only 78 samples from low-income countries, which had a high mean (657) and standard deviation (453).
+In the context of this thesis, outliers were likely high MMR values associated with low-income countries, as there were only 78 samples from low-income countries, which had a high mean (657 deaths) and standard deviation (453 deaths).
 Therefore, using variables correlated to, but not causally related with, MMR may have produced inaccurate MMR predictions for low-income countries because the correlation did not extend to the higher MMR range.

 Similarly, base estimators trained to perform forecasting achieved low MSE scores when they were fit on the hand-picked subset.
 However, they achieved low MSE scores most consistently when fit on the ‘Correlation 0.6’ feature subset.
 Additionally, the Random Forest Stacking Ensemble used for forecasting (RFSE-F) placed the highest importance on base estimators fit on the ‘Correlation 0.6’ subset.
 This feature subset contained more variables than the hand-picked subset (113 vs 40).
 Potentially, a broader array of features was needed to perform forecasting than country-level prediction, as future MMR rates depend on long-term trends as well as immediate risk factors.
 The models’ lower error when trained on the ‘Correlation 0.6’ subset was more noticeable when measured in terms of MSE than MRE, indicating that models trained on this feature subset were more robust to outliers.
 Potentially, at least one of this subset’s higher number of features had a meaningful relationship with MMR when rates of maternal mortality were high, allowing the model to extrapolate into the future for countries with more extreme MMRs.